top of page

 It rewires your brain

-Here's the dirty secret: nonsense isn't non-sense.
-It's new sense.
-The more you read it, the more you start spotting patterns in the chaos—not because they're there, but because you put them there.
+As you read more nonsense literature, you'll start spotting patterns in the chaos.
+And that's because you put them there.
 It's like learning to read a language that doesn't exist until you invent it.
-That moment when you're halfway through Alice in Wonderland and realize, "Oh, the rules here aren't broken, they're just different"?
-That's not comprehension.
-That's initiation.
+Don't worry, you're not going crazy.
+There's just that moment when you're halfway through Alice in Wonderland and realize, "Oh, the rules here aren't broken, they're just different."
 Welcome to the club.
 The password is flibbitybop, and we meet never.
 Or we’re always meeting.
 Whatever.
 Talk to the hand, circle gets the square, bananaphone.

-Nonsense literature isn't about solving life's riddles—it's about tossing them in the air like confetti and watching where they land.
+Nonsense literature encourages you to toss life's riddles in the air like confetti and watch where they land.
 While the rest of us are out here drowning in five-year plans and productivity hacks, nonsense writers wink and say: "What if we stopped pretending any of this makes sense?"
 And honestly, that might be the most sensible approach.

-For some great examples of nonsense literature we’ve published, check out "My Giraffe" by Lexi Franciszkowicz, "To Rundle the Parlous Hoon" by Matthew Amati, and "Soup Line" by Tom Busillo.
+For some great examples of nonsense literature we’ve published, check out "My Giraffe" by Lexi Franciszkowicz, "To Rundle the Parlous Hoon" by Matthew Amati, "Soup Line" by Tom Busillo, and "Please, God, Don't Let Dogs Die Anymore" by Douglas Hackle.

 • Instagram